Optos Privacy Notice

 You have the right to have your data rectified in case of inaccuracy or incompleteness.
 Upon request, we will correct inaccurate personal data about you and, taking into account the purposes of the processing, complete incomplete personal data, which may include the provision of a supplementary statement.

 You also have the right to have your personal data erased, which means the deletion of your data by us and, where possible, any other controller to whom your data has previously been made public by us.
-Erasure of your personal data only finds place in certain cases, prescribed by law and listed under article 17 of the General Data Protection Regulation (GDPR).
+Erasure of your personal data only finds place in certain cases, prescribed by law and listed under Article 17 of UK/ EU GDPR.
 This includes situations where your personal data are no longer necessary in relation to the initial purposes for which they were processed as well as situations where they were processed unlawfully.
 Due to the way we maintain certain services, it may take some time before backup copies are erased.

 Your right to data portability entails that you may request us to provide you with your personal data in a structured, commonly used and machine-readable format and to have such data transmitted directly to another controller, where technically feasible.
 Upon request and where this is technically feasible we will transmit your personal data directly to the other controller.